Southwest Regional Office

 Hotchkiss Mound (California)

-The Hotchkiss Mound, a Minok village mound located near San Francisco Bay, has a high number of burials and artifacts.
+The Hotchkiss Mound, a Miwok village located near San Francisco Bay, has a high number of burials and artifacts.
 Among other things, multi-barbed fish spears, a variety of mortars and pestles, beads, whistles and pipes have been recorded.
 Most of the artifacts found are in good condition, and the tremendous amount of information uncovered there has allowed the development and refinement of new research techniques.

 Leonard Rock Shelter (Nevada)

 The Leonard Rock Shelter archaeological site is a significant National Historic Landmark.
 The Rock Shelter is located near the lower end of the Humboldt Valley.
 The Rock Shelter, named after Zenas Leonard, a member of the famed 1833 Walker Expedition, is formed by a massive geological limestone dike of Jurassic age that outcrops and forms the rear wall of the shelter.
 The sites primary significance resides in the long continuum of sporadic cultural occupations spanning from 6710 B.C. to A.D.
 1400.

 The site was discovered in 1977 when Emanuel Manis decided to dig up his front yard to make a pond.
 Little did he know that some 14,000 years earlier, water from a melting glacier formed a pond in this very spot that attracted ancient animals and the Paleo-Indians who hunted them.
 Further examination showed a spear point imbedded in a mastodon vertebrae, making this the oldest archaeological site on the Olympic Peninsula by at least 4,000 years, and the first direct evidence of humans hunting mastodons in North America.